How to Become a Compliance Analyst

 Perhaps the most quoted scene of Lord of the Rings is when Gandalf the Grey stands up against the giant Balrog.
 Standing above an endless pit, Gandalf yells “You shall not pass!”; challenging the monster, inevitably causing it to fall into darkness.

 As a cyber security compliance analyst, you are Gandalf the Grey, and the Balrog is the whole of noncompliant cyber security policies.
 Letting these policies through will be detrimental to the organization that you work for and for the assets that you have to protect.
 Compliance isn’t always easy to achieve, but it’s always a necessity in the cyber security industry.

 So, then, how do you become a compliance analyst?
-Let's get into what compliance analysts are, what they do, salaries, roles, and how you can learn to become a compliance analyst.
+Let’s get into what compliance analysts are, what they do, their salaries, roles, and how you can learn to become a compliance analyst.

 What is a compliance analyst?